jacobweber/coverArt/README.txt

 ----------

 If you're upgrading from a previous version, please read these notes carefully, then follow the instructions under "Initial Setup".

+Version 1.4.2:
+* Fixed Amazon compatibility (added associate tag).
+You can optionally add a third line to amazonLicense.txt, containing your associate tag.

 Version 1.4.1:
 * Updated instructions for Snow Leopard.
 Minor bug fixes.